qbap/a7-ios7-downgrader/README.md

    ### Unable to connect to WiFi networks, incorrect password.
    This is caused by an issue that's *impossible* to fix.
 You need to connect to an open WiFi network

-   You can create one using the Internet Sharing feature on macOS or [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) on, you guessed it, Linux if you prefer using another computer for it.
+   You can create one using the Internet Sharing feature on macOS or [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) on, you guessed it, Linux if you prefer using another computer for this.

    Be careful when doing this since *anyone* can connect to the open network you created.
 We are not responsible for **any** damages caused by doing this.

    ### No apps on the Home Screen (iOS 8.0)
    This is a weird issue with iOS 8.
 The workaround is easy, however.

-   After you unlock your device for the first time after setup, there will be no apps on the Home Screen.
-The workaround is, once you're on the Home Screen, to open the Control Center (swipe up) and press the calculator icon.
+   After you unlock your device for the first time post setup, there will be no apps on the Home Screen.
+The workaround is, once you're on the Home Screen, to open the Control Center (swipe up) and press the Calculator icon.
 Once open, you can exit out of Calculator.
-This should fix the icons.
+This should make all icons appear.

    ### Cydia is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Cydia, enter `cydia://` in Safari's address bar and press Enter.